 Drinking tea is a part of the Chinese culture for thousands of years.
 According to the legend, the emperor Shen-Nong 神农 together with the Yellow Emperor discovered tea.
 When one day leaves of a bush of the palace garden fell in Shen Nong’s drinking water, the water turned into a golden brown liquid and the emperor drank the beverage which gave a sweet flavored taste.
 3000 years ago, Chinese boiled the drinking water and flavored it with herbal additives by the Boiled Tea Method 煮茶法.

-In the Song Dynasty, most upper class families enjoyed 龙凤团茶 [lóng fèng tuán chá] tea cakes with dragon and phoenix patterns and Tea- Competitions 斗茶 (Photo-2 “Tea fights 斗茶图”) became polular, in order to determine the best teas in the country.
-At the same time the art of making tea has been developed by the Whisked Tea Method 点茶法 (Photo-3 “Grinding Tea 撵茶图” by Liu Songnian 刘松年 1155-1218).
+In the Song Dynasty, most upper class families enjoyed 龙凤团茶 [lóng fèng tuán chá] tea cakes with dragon and phoenix patterns and Tea- Competitions 斗茶 “Tea fights 斗茶图” became polular, in order to determine the best teas in the country.
+At the same time the art of making tea has been developed by the Whisked Tea Method 点茶法.
+“Grinding Tea Picture 撵茶图” was painted by Liu Songnian 刘松年 1155-1218).
 The book written by Zhao Ji 赵佶 (1082-1135) – the 8th Emperor of Song reign, <Treatise on Tea 大观茶论> described the mainstream of tea ceremonies at that time.
 In the Yuan Dynasty, this method spread throughout the population.

-During the Ming Dynasty, Zhu Quan, the 17th son of Ming Emperor Hongwu, who led a reclusive life as a hermit, then founded a new school of tea ceremony, the Infused Tea Method 撮泡法 (Photo-4 “taste tea under banana leaves’ shadow 蕉阴品茗图” Lv Huancheng 吕焕成 (1630 -1705).
+During the Ming Dynasty, Zhu Quan, the 17th son of Ming Emperor Hongwu, who led a reclusive life as a hermit, then founded a new school of tea ceremony, the Infused Tea Method 撮泡法.
+The “taste tea under banana leaves’ shadow 蕉阴品茗图” by Lü Huancheng 吕焕成 (1630 -1705) showed the tea ceremony.
 The book written by Xu Cishu 许次纾 (1549-1604), <Tea Commentary 茶疏> focued on tea artistic conceptions, and <Tea Theory 茶说> laid the the foundation of tea organoleptic evaluation in 1615 from Huang Longde 黄龙德 (late Qing reign).

 Therefore, the experts of Chinese tea culture distinguish four historical schools of tea ceremony 茶道 [chá dào]: Boiled Tea Method 煮茶法 [zhǔ chá fǎ].
-In the Tang period the tea was boiled along with the water until the water took the right color, wherein fired and grinded tea was used.
+In the Tang period, tea was boiled along with the water until the water took the right color, wherein fired and grinded tea was used.
 Since this tea liquid was added a pinch of salt, this method is also called “school of salted Pulvertees” Fired Tea Method 煎茶法 [jiān chá fǎ].
 During the Song Dynasty, the art of tea has been refined, the tea powder should be infused with hot water and beat up with a bamboo whisk until frothy, a master work was that foams remained as long as possible.
 This method is called the “School of the foamed Jade” Whisked Tea Method 点茶法 [diǎn chá fǎ].
-In the Ming period, dry tea leaves were directly used to pour hot water on, this period is called the “School of the fragrant leaf” Infused Tea Method 撮泡法 [cuō pào fǎ] (Photo-6 Xu Wei‘s 徐渭 1521-1593 poem – <Seven Categories of Making Tea 煎茶七类>), this method is very similar to methods nowadays.
+In the Ming period, loose dry tea leaves were used, directly pour hot water on, this method is called the “School of the fragrant leaf” Infused Tea Method 撮泡法 [cuō pào fǎ], which was recorded in Xu Wei‘s 徐渭 1521-1593 poem – <Seven Categories of Making Tea 煎茶七类>), this method is very similar to methods nowadays.